 If there is such a thing as a “classic Arctic” expedition, this is it.
 You’ll get all the best of Spitsbergen, by exploring the western edge of the island and venturing to some outlying northern areas home to polar bears and walrus.
 You’ll come across colonies of seabirds numbering into the thousands and watch for whales in the water.
 This is the perfect expedition for exploring the “wildlife capital of the Arctic”.

-This cliff is a seabird centre, where brünnich’s guillemots (thick-billed murres) raise their young.
-An estimated 100,000 breeding pairs raise their young here in the basalt cliffs.
+This cliff is a seabird centre, where Brünnich’s guillemots (thick-billed murres) raise their young.
+An estimated 100,000 breeding pairs reside in the basalt cliffs.
 The birds do not build nests, rather they lay an egg on the bare ledge.

 KAPP LEE, EDGEØYA

-This is a well-known walrus haul out.
-The pink colour to a walrus’ hide as it lies in the sun is caused by blood pumped to the skin’s surface to aid cooling, similar to that of a hippopotamus in Africa!
+This area is a well-known walrus haul-out.
+The pink colour to a walrus’ hide as it lies in the sun is caused by blood pumped to the skin’s surface to aid cooling, like a hippopotamus.

-In 1906, His Serene Highness Prince Albert I of Monaco visited Lilliehöök Glacier to conduct scientific investigations.
-His great-great-grandson visited the glacier 100 years later.
-He, too, was part of a scientific investigation, this time to further our understanding of the Arctic clam, a species that lives for more than a century.
+One of the places where you can find the unusual arctic clam, a species that lives for more than a century.
 The growth rings of a single clam’s shell contain evidence of the chemicals encountered by the clam.
 Scientists can determine the variations of the water’s temperature and pollutant content by studying the shell.

 Eighteen hundred people inhabit the administrative capital of Svalbard, which is situated on the shore of Isfjorden.
 The settlement was founded in 1905 by John Munroe Longyear, the majority owner of the Arctic Coal Company of Boston.